-4.4 Remuneration
+3.4 Remuneration

-There is no obligation on the MCA to ensure remuneration for undertakings in return for 'must carry' obligations.
+There is no requirement onerous on the MCA to ensure remuneration for undertakings in return for 'must carry' obligations.

-The pay-TV platforms operate models in which end-users pay a subscription to have a connection and for the equipment to be installed and to receive a bundle of TV broadcast channels, the value of which therefore depends on the broadcast content available to end-users.
+The pay-TV platforms operate models in which end-users pay a subscription to have a connection and for the equipment to be installed and to receive a bundle of TV broadcast channels.
 The undertakings of pay-TV platforms have a direct relationship with their subscribers.
 Subscribers are charged for receiving the GI TV channels, normally packaged with other local and foreign TV channels.